-- a) Motion that Senate approve the Prioritized Recommendations of the APRC coming out of the Review of the Department of Politics.
-(D. Keefe) (Circulated separately) - b) Motion that Senate approve the recommended changes to the Mathematics admission requirements.
-(D. Keefe) (attached) - c) Motion that the following statement be added to the Academic Regulations and Policies section of the Academic Calendar under the 1st paragraph, (Page 40, Transfer Credits)
+Motion that the following statement be added to the Academic Regulations and Policies section of the Academic Calendar under the 1st paragraph, (Page 40, Transfer Credits)

 "Transfer credit grades do not appear on the Acadia transcript nor factor into the Acadia grade point average (GPA).
-The course equivalency and credit value, as well as an assigned Pass (P) grade do appear on the transcript."
-(D. Keefe) (attached)
+The course equivalency and credit value, as well as an assigned Pass (P) grade do appear on the transcript." (attached)